redifo/ci_pp1/README.md

 * The title of the site at the top of every page.
 This title also acts as a link back to the home page.
   ![   Title](documentation/)

 * The footer appears at the bottom of every page and has a subscribe to newsletter form.
-When the subscribe button is clicked a pop up comes shwoing succussfull message.

 #### The Home Page